 Yard Sign/Window Decals

 OK, this one is pretty low-tech, but studies have shown that it is proven effective at deterring a certain percentage of home invaders.
-However, on the downside, it is important to realize that a yard sign will do nothing to protect you once a burglar actually breaks into your home.
+However, on the downside, it is important to realize that a yard sign will do nothing to protect you once a burglar breaks into your home.
 Here are a few more features to consider.
-They’re not required, but you might consider them, depending on your individual situation.
+Depending on your situation, they’re not required, but you might consider them.

 Wireless Capability

 Many homeowners like the idea of a wireless home security system.
-In systems of this sort, signals are sent via low-power radio frequencies, not unlike your garage door opener.
+In these systems, signals are sent via low-power radio frequencies, similar to those used by garage door openers.

-The upside to this kind of system is flexibility and ease of installation and appearance — no unsightly wires or moldings to install.
+The upside to this kind of system is its flexibility, ease of installation, and appearance- there are no unsightly wires or moldings to install.
 Many do-it-yourselfers enjoy this convenience.

-The downside is that if you ever have to upgrade or add new devices (or even swap out components like the main control panel), it can be quite costly as not all systems use the same technologies.
+The downside is that if you ever have to upgrade or add new devices (or swap out components like the main control panel), it can be quite costly, as not all systems use the same technologies.